Dalton Gang: Grat's escape

 Sheriff Hensley and deputy Ed McCardle where guarding a trail that led to the summit of small and narrow ridge.
 Around eleven, they noticed Dalton and Dean returning from their hunt, so they sent deputy Perry Byrd to go and retrieve Kay.
 They hid behind some rocks and an oak tree and waited as one of the men approached them.
 They waited until the heavy bearded, two-hundred and thirty pound man was thirty feet from them.
 The lawmen aimed their rifles at the man and Hensley ordered him to drop his rifle and unbuckle his revolver belt.
 The man was Riley Dean and he did as he was told.
 Hensley grabbed Dean and took him over the ridge to Kay so they could handcuff him to an oak tree.

 Right as Hensley left, deputy McCardle heard the sound of footsteps come from the same direction where they had spotted Dean.
 He then saw Grat begin to approach over the hill and planned to wait until he was thirty feet from him before making an arrest.
 Right before the deputy ordered Grat to drop his weapon, a dog appeared ten feet from Grat and began barking at the lawman.
 Grat and McCardle fired at each other almost simultaneously.
-Grat lowered his winchester, fired, and the jumped behind cover all in one quick motion.
+Grat lowered his winchester, fired, and jumped behind cover all in one quick motion.
 McCardle's bullet flew straight over Dalton, but Grat's bullet struck the tree within inches of McCardle's face and filled his eyes with bark.
 Grat dropped to the ground and rolled into a gulch about ten feet away.
 He then quickly charged down the mountainside tearing through the brush.

 The posse tried firing at Grat through the brush, but he managed to run the mile back to Elwood's ranch.
 Judson Elwood was plowing his six-horse team when he heard the shots up the mountain.
 He began walking behind his plow when he felt a rifle poke him in the ribs.
 Grat ordered Elwood to unhitch one of his horses, which he did.
 Grat rode away from the house, jumped the horse over an old rock fence, and began yelling and firing his revolver in the air so that Dean would know that he had escaped.
 He then rode away with the dog running ahead of him.